ld4l/ld4l-cul-usage/analysis/README.md

   2. 98% of these items are assigned the lowest score of 1, this is equivalent to saying that only 2% get any usage-derived highlighting (Harvard have some usage information 11.5% of all items but many of these are aggregated into the score 1 bin).
   3. Scores have been normalized so that about 140 items (0.001% of all items) are in each of the top scores (100, 99, 98...), rising slowly to 277 items (0.002% of all items) with score 50, and about 1000 items with score 25.

 I calculated an initial score for Cornell data using a similar normalization approach to the Harvard data: putting an equal number of bins in each score 2-100, with the rest in score 1.
-The raw scoring algorithm was very simple: browses*1 + charges*3 + circulations*5 (which has a double counting of ciculations because they are also present as a charge count).
-Distribution is in `cornell_stackscore_distribution_2015-06-25.dat` and below is a comparison of the Cornell and Harvard distributions (also [PDF](compare_stackscore_distributions_2015-06-25.pdf)):
+The raw scoring algorithm was very simple: `browses`*1 + `charges`*3 + `circulations`*5 (which has a double counting of ciculations that I didn't notice at the time because they are also present as a charge count).
+The resulting distribution is in `cornell_stackscore_distribution_2015-06-25.dat` and below is a comparison of the Cornell and Harvard distributions (also [PDF](compare_stackscore_distributions_2015-06-25.pdf)):

 ![Initial comparison of the Cornell and Harvard StackScore distributions](compare_stackscore_distributions_2015-06-25.png)